 As mentioned previously, we do not store any user info on the device.
 However we do allow the device to receive user information from a mobile app during device configuration.
 The device then forwards that data on to the remote server and does not retain a local copy.
 We do this to ensure that the device, when it is registered with the remote server, is coming from a valid user.
 However this data is not sent in plain text either, it is an encrypted JWT that is encrypted before it is sent to the device and only decrypted after it has been passed to the remote server.
 This way we can ensure that sensitive user data is never exposed on the device itself.

 This also applies to communications between devices.
 When possible, always communicate over secure channels: WSS or HTTPS for web traffic and MQTT over TLS rather than simple TCP.
-Depending on hardware design restrictions, it can be difficult to implement secured communication protocols.
+Depending on the IoT hardware design restrictions, it can be difficult to implement secured communication protocols.
 In this case good secure design is just as important as secure implementation.
 Insecure channels are not inherently bad (and can be a positive from a cost perspective) as long as the data being sent is not sensitive.

 Test for Potential Vulnerabilities